gponeconsulting/TCC-IoT_Getting-Started_-SODAQ-ExpLoRer/README.md

 ## Test that the SODAQ ExpLoRer is Working (Optional)
 To test that the SODAQ ExpLoRer is connected properly and working complete the following steps:

-- First, plug in your SODAQ ExpLoRa to your computer using the micro usb cable.
+- First, plug in your SODAQ ExpLoRer to your computer using the micro USB cable.
 - Then Navigate to `Tools > Port:` and ensure that the port that has the SODAQ device is selected.
 - Next, Navigate to `File > Examples > 01.Basics > Blink`